madprops/gifmaker/README.md

 > bgcolor = Type: str | Default: None

-Add a rectangle background below the text.
+Add a background rectangle below the text.

+In case you want to give the text more contrast.

 3 numbers from `0` to `255`, separated by commas.